brightsun10/Voice-cloned-AI-assistant/README.markdown

-# Voice Clone Terminal AI Assistant
+# Voice Cloned Terminal AI Assistant

 A free, open-source terminal-based AI assistant that clones your voice and responds in your own voice, running completely locally to ensure privacy.
 No external API keys are required for core functionality.